-When not living with a homestay family, students stay in appropriate accommodations with their group and group leaders, which may include guest houses, educational institutions, hostels, or small hotels, depending on local conditions and customs.
+When not living with a homestay family, participants stay in appropriate accommodations with their group and group leaders, including hotels, dormitories, temples, guest houses, hostels, and campgrounds.
+See individual program pages in this catalog or on the website for program-specific details.